agapoff/check_kubernetes/README.md

 ## ServiceAccount and token

-All the needed objects (ServiceAccount, ClusterRole, RoleBinding) can be created with this command:
+All the needed objects (ServiceAccount, Secret, ClusterRole, RoleBinding) can be created by Terraform with terraform.tf file or with this command:

     kubectl apply -f https://raw.githubusercontent.com/agapoff/check_kubernetes/master/account.yaml